IntEL4CoRo/ease_fall_school_2022/README.md

 * Install the Ubuntu 20.04 distribution
   * Open Powershell **as administrator**
   * `wsl --set-default-version 2` to set WSL2 as default
-  * `wsl --list --version` checks installed distributions, it should be empty.
+  * `wsl --list --version` checks installed distributions, it should be empty
     * `wsl --export Ubuntu-20.04 ./Ubuntu2004Backup.tar` can export your existing Ubuntu 20.04 distro, if you already installed one and want to keep it.
 Then remove it from wsl with `wsl --unregister Ubuntu-20.04`.
 You can import it back later like this: `wsl --import backup C:\Users\test\Documents\Ubuntu2004Backup C:\Users\test\Documents\Ubuntu2004Backup.tar ` [which is explained here](https://4sysops.com/archives/export-and-import-windows-subsystem-for-linux-wsl/).
   * `wsl --list --online` shows all available Linux distribution that can be installed
   * `wsl --install -d Ubuntu-20.04` will open a window, which is the **Ubuntu shell** installing itself.
   * This may take a while...
   * In the Ubuntu shell, specify username and password when the install is done.
 Keep it simple, it's just for experimental purpose.
   * In the Powersehll: `wsl --list --version` checks the installed distributions.
 Make sure that Ubuntu-20.04 is among them.
-Otherwise install it again, the iprevious instal may have been interrupted by something.
+Otherwise install it again, the iprevious install may have been interrupted by something.
 If that still doesn't work, check **Enable Hardware-Virtualization** at the top of this readme.
   * `wsl --set-default Ubuntu-20.04` sets the fresh distro as default.
-* Update the Ubuntu 20.04 distro
+* Update the Ubuntu 20.04 distro and install OpenGL utils
+  * Open the **Ubuntu shell** with `Windows`-key, 'Ubuntu', execute.
-  * Update package references with `sudo apt update`
+  * `sudo apt update` updates package references
-  * Install updates with `sudo apt upgrade`
+  * `sudo apt upgrade` installs updates.
+This may take a while...
-  * Install opengl with `sudo apt install mesa-utils`
+  * `sudo apt install mesa-utils` installs OpenGL utilities to test the x-forwarding

+#### Set up VcXsrv for x-forwarding OpenGL applications

 * install docker desktop
   * [installer download](https://desktop.docker.com/win/main/amd64/Docker%20Desktop%20Installer.exe)
   * [documentation](https://docs.docker.com/desktop/install/windows-install/)